FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

 σ(\vec{x}) = \frac{\\e^{z_{i}}}{\\sum_{j=1}^{k} \\e^{z_{j}}}
 ```

 The `softmax` function scales down the outputs to probability values such that the sum of all the final outputs equals `1`.
-Let's implement this in `Julia`!
+Let's implement this in Julia.

 ```jldoctest logistic_regression
 julia> custom_softmax(x) = exp.(x) ./ sum(exp.(x), dims=1)